cogspaces/cogspaces.github.io/index.md

 ## Publications

-If the model or data proved useful to you, please consider to cite the following papers
+If the model or data proved useful, please consider to cite the following paper

+- Mensch, A., Mairal, J., Thirion, B., & Varoquaux, G. (2018).
+Extracting Universal Representations of Cognition across Brain-Imaging Studies.
+arXiv: 1809.06035

+You may consider citing this proof-of-concept paper as well:

 - Mensch, A., Mairal, J., Bzdok, D., Thirion, B., & Varoquaux, G. (2017).
 Learning Neural Representations of Human Cognition across Many fMRI Studies.
 In Advances in Neural Information Processing Systems (pp. 5883-5893).

-- Mensch, A., Mairal, J., Thirion, B., & Varoquaux, G. (2018).
-Extracting Universal Representations of Cognition across Brain-Imaging Studies.
-arXiv: 1809.06035